 Despite the above challenges and having to conceptualize, direct and shoot almost entirely on my own, I managed to put together a solid library of images.
 Photos of everything from cars speeding down the highway to Ultimate Drive product and actual clients going through the super car rental experience were captured.

 Upon my return to Korea I delivered the photos to Marc, Ultimate Drive’s managing director.
 He replied, “Your pictures are just great.
 I am very happy with the result.
 If you need a testimonial of some sort about the job you did, feel free to ask me.”
-Of course I’m not happy with the images — but photographers rarely are.
+Of course I’m personally not satisfied with the images I took — but photographers rarely are.
 There is so much I would do differently next time and from the sounds of it there will be another chance soon!